MassimilianoBiancucci/OOP-project/README.md

 ### **SpringBoot framework**
 Spring Boot is an open-source framework on top of Spring.
 It provides Java developers a platform to get started with an auto configurable production-grade Spring application, where Spring is a less user friendly framework for the development of a server application.
 With Spring Boot a lot of code and configuration is automated and atogenerated saving time and bugs, respect to the base framework Spring.
-In this project only few functionalities of that framework have been used, for example the Gson library that is extensively used in this project.
+In this project only few functionalities of that framework have been used, for example the Gson library that it was extensively used.

 ### **Twitter API V2**
 One important component of this project is the Twitter API, which can be used to programmatically retrieve and analyze Twitter data, as well as used for actively interact on Twitter, creating posts, liking tweets and so on.